henryriveraCS/path-finder/README.md

 Middle Click: sets a wall node<br/>

-TODO:
+TODO for bugs:
-- Don't allow duplicate start nodes/end nodes
+- Don't allow duplicate start nodes/end nodes (if one exist on the grid, remove it and set it at new left click)
-- Allow user to set overlapping paths
-- Clean up UI with nodes
+- Fix issue when resizing grid where the old grid shows up in the background